dakotadawolfe/Summoner-Name-Reveal-V2/README.md

 -See quick stats like Rank, Win Rate, Commonly Played Lane, and KDA over the past 20 ranked games.

--Open a link directly to porofesser.gg to see extended stats.
+-Open a link directly to op.gg to see extended stats.

 FYI: